 North of the Periferico

 Anyone who has driven the route from Merida to Progreso can now see that there are other developments bidding for premiere residential destination in Merida.
 There is the Xcanatun Residences, across the highway from Hacienda Xcanatun.
 And most famously, there is the Yucatan Country Club, with its Jack Nicklaus-designed course and Academy of Golf.
-The Yucatan Country Club is still being built, but it promises to be the best of the best in this area, rivaling premiere residential developments anywhere else in the world.
-It will have a spa, a five star hotel, condominiums and much more.
+The Yucatan Country Club considers itself the best of the best in this area, rivaling premiere residential developments anywhere else in the world.
+It plans to eventually have a spa, a five star hotel, condominiums and much more.

 Closer to town are the areas of Dzodzil, a small gated community inside the Periferico that was once the grounds of Hacienda Dzodzil, and Temozon Norte, a once tiny comisaría that has been sold off in large plots to wealthy residents.
 Temozon Norte has only recently being developed, and is a community of mostly very large luxury estates, each in their own walled and gated compounds.